hbiarge/Quartz.Unity/Readme.md

 (You may must add a **using** statemet to **Microsoft.Practices.Unity**)

-You must also register your job types with:

-    Container.RegisterType<JobType>();

 In the class where you will use Quartz, you must inject and instance of IScheduler.
-When Unity resolves the IScheduler instance, it wil be able to
+When Unity resolves the IScheduler instance, it will be able to crete Job instances based in your container.

 That's all!